Honest comparison

 Human answering service wins for

-High-empathy, regulated, or prestige-positioning calls
+High-empathy, regulated, or prestige calls

 • Hospice, grief counseling, end-of-life — calls where the human voice is the product